 - 1. Canada requires that each bid, at closing date and time or upon request from the Contracting Authority, be signed by the Bidder or by an authorized representative of the Bidder.
-If a bid is submitted by a joint venture, it must be in accordance with Section 17. - 2.
-It is the Bidder's responsibility to: - a) obtain clarification of the requirements contained in the bid solicitation, if necessary, before submitting a bid:
+If a bid is submitted by a joint venture, it must be in accordance with section 17. - 2.
+It is the Bidder's responsibility to: - a. obtain clarification of the requirements contained in the bid solicitation, if necessary, before submitting a bid; - b. prepare its bid in accordance with the instructions contained in the bid solicitation; - c. submit by closing date and time a complete bid; - d. send its bid only to Public Works and Government Services Canada (PWGSC) Bid Receiving Unit specified on page 1 of the bid solicitation or to the address specified in the bid solicitation.
+The facsimile number and related instructions for bids transmitted by facsimile are provided in section 08; - e. ensure that the Bidder's name, return address, the bid solicitation number, and bid solicitation closing date and time are clearly visible on the envelope or the parcel(s) containing the bid; and, - f. provide a comprehensible and sufficiently detailed bid, including all requested pricing details, that will permit a complete evaluation in accordance with the criteria set out in the bid solicitation. - 3.
+Canada will make available Notices of Proposed Procurement (NPP), bid solicitations and related documents for download through the Government Electronic Tendering Service (GETS).
+Canada is not responsible and will not assume any liabilities whatsoever for the information found on websites of third parties.
+In the event an NPP, bid solicitation or related documentation would be amended, Canada will not be sending notifications.
+Canada will post all amendments, including significant enquiries received and their replies, using GETS.
+It is the sole responsibility of the Bidder to regularly consult GETS for the most up-to-date information.
+Canada will not be liable for any oversight on the Bidder's part nor for notification services offered by a third party.

-- b) prepare its bid in accordance with the instructions contained in the bid solicitation; - c) submit by closing date and time a complete bid; - d) send its bid only to Agriculture and Agri-Food Canada (AAFC) to the address specified in the bid solicitation: - e) ensure that the Bidder's name, return address, the bid solicitation number, and bid solicitation closing date and time are clearly visible on the envelope or the parcel(s) containing the bid; and, - f) provide a comprehensible and sufficiently detailed bid, including all requested pricing details, that will permit a complete evaluation in accordance with the criteria set out in the bid solicitation. - 3.
-If Canada has provided bidders with multiple formats of a document (for example, a document may be downloaded through the Government Electronic Tendering Service (GETS) but may also be made available on CD-ROM through GETS), the format downloaded through GETS will take precedence.
-If Canada posts an amendment to the bid solicitation revising any documents provided to bidders in multiple formats, Canada will not necessarily update all formats to reflect these revisions.
-It is the Bidder's responsibility to ensure that revisions made through any bid solicitation amendment issued through GETS are taken into account in the alternate formats it uses of bid solicitation documents. - 4.
-Bids will remain open for acceptance for a period of not less than ninety (90) days from the closing date of the bid solicitation, unless specified otherwise in the bid solicitation.
-Canada reserves the right to seek an extension of the bid validity period from all responsive bidders in writing, within a minimum of three (3) days before the end of the bid validity period.
+- 4. Bids will remain open for acceptance for a period of not less than 60 days from the closing date of the bid solicitation, unless specified otherwise in the bid solicitation.
+Canada reserves the right to seek an extension of the bid validity period from all responsive bidders in writing, within a minimum of 3 days before the end of the bid validity period.
 If the extension is accepted by all responsive bidders, Canada will continue with the evaluation of the bids.
 If the extension is not accepted by all responsive bidders, Canada will, at its sole discretion, either continue with the evaluation of the bids of those who have accepted the extension or cancel the solicitation. - 5.
 Bid documents and supporting information may be submitted in either English or French. - 6.
 Bids received on or before the stipulated bid solicitation closing date and time will become the property of Canada and will not be returned.
 All bids will be treated as confidential, subject to the provisions of the Access to Information Act (R.S.
 1985, c.
 A-1) and the Privacy Act (R.S., 1985, c.
 P-21). - 7.
 Unless specified otherwise in the bid solicitation, Canada will evaluate only the documentation provided with a bidder's bid.
 Canada will not evaluate information such as references to Web site addresses where additional information can be found, or technical manuals or brochures not submitted with the bid. - 8.
 A bid cannot be assigned or transferred in whole or in part.

-06 Late Bids
+06 Late bids